 Here are some of the most frequently-asked questions about the "Rescue Sirens" series.
 Click the + sign to expand each answer!

-Written by Jessica Steele-Sanders and Academy Award-nominated animation writer/director Chris Sanders (Disney's "Lilo & Stitch," DreamWorks' "How to Train Your Dragon"), and featuring interior illustrations by Genevieve Tsai as well as cover art drawn by Chris Sanders and colored by Edgar Delgado, "Rescue Sirens: The Search for the Atavist" is the first book in the "Rescue Sirens" series.
+Written by Jessica Steele-Sanders and Academy Award-nominated animation writer/director Chris Sanders (Disney's "Lilo & Stitch," DreamWorks' "How to Train Your Dragon"), and featuring interior illustrations by Genevieve Tsai as well as cover art drawn by Chris Sanders and colored by Edgar Delgado, "Rescue Sirens: The Search for the Atavist" is the first book in the "Rescue Sirens" series of novels.
+A separate children's book line, written by Jessica and Chris and fully illustrated by artist Dylan Bonner, begins with the story "Rescue Sirens and the Great Fish Round-Up."

 Future stories will follow the aquatic adventures of the Rescue Sirens, particularly the new girl, Kelby, as together they navigate the worlds of both humans and mermaids.
 "Rescue Sirens" has important lessons to teach about ocean conservation, water safety, female empowerment, diversity, and helping others — all wrapped up neatly with five unique, relatable mermaid characters living in magical Miami Beach.